alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-do-awliya-have-authority-over-anyone.md

 note: true
 locale: en
 lang: en
-excerpt: "Awliya’ have no authority over anyone; whatever Allah has given them is merely the ordinary means given to all other humans.
+summary: "Awliya’ have no authority over anyone; whatever Allah has given them is merely the ordinary means given to all other humans.
 They do not have supernatural powers; they cannot take non-human forms, like snakes, lions, monkeys or other animals."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz